Light pollution: North America

 In North America the situation is comparable.
 There is a significant problem with light pollution ranging from the Canadian Maritime Provinces to the American Southwest.
 The International Dark-Sky Association works to designate areas that have high-quality night skies.
 These areas are supported by communities and organizations that are dedicated to reducing light pollution (e.g. Dark-sky preserve).
 The National Park Service Natural Sounds and Night Skies Division has measured night sky quality in national park units across the U.S. Sky quality in the U.S. ranges from pristine (Capitol Reef National Park and Big Bend National Park) to severely degraded (Santa Monica Mountains National Recreation Area and Biscayne National Park).
 The National Park Service Night Sky Program monitoring database is available online (2015).

 East Asia

 Light pollution in Hong Kong was declared the 'worst on the planet' in March 2013.

 In June 2016, it was estimated that one third of the world's population could no longer see the Milky Way, including 80% of Americans and 60% of Europeans.
 Singapore was found to be the most light-polluted country in the world.

 Over the past 21 years, China's provincial capital cities have seen a major increase in light pollution, with hotspots along the eastern coastline region.

 Consequences

+Light pollution has "detrimental impacts on wildlife, human health, and ecosystem functions and services".
+Only the damage to ecosystems is estimated as 3.36 trillion dollars per year.
+Ecosystems which are suffering from the highest level of light pollution, deliver 40% less ecological services.